mattgonzalez/Direct2DDemoPlugin/README.md

 };
 ```

 You can continue to use repaint() and paint() as before.
-Or - call paintImmediately to paint the entire window from a timer callback, or from any thread Once again - painting off the message thread is tricky!
+Or - call paintImmediately() to paint the entire window from a timer callback, or from any thread Once again - painting off the message thread is tricky!
 Be sure to use the Direct2DAttachment lock to synchronize between the message thread and the painting thread.

 Painting off the message thread also doesn't support Component effects like drop shadows or transformed Components; for now it's really just a proof-of-concept.

+The plugin demonstrates how to use Direct2DAttachment to render both on and off the message thread.